sQur1/notifier/README.md

-# Notifier
+# MacOS Notifier
-## Battery and Bluetooth notifier - for MacOS laptops
+## Battery and Bluetooth notifications for MacOS laptops

 While running the script:
     1. You will receive a notification at 1% battery to plug in your laptop and the same at 100% to unplug it.